 Mitral Valve Disease

-Mitral valve disease is a common type of heart disease in dogs, one of the most common forms of heart disease in dogs, especially in smaller breeds like Chihuahuas and Dachshunds.
+Mitral valve disease is one of the most common forms of heart disease in dogs, especially in smaller breeds like Chihuahuas and Dachshunds.
 In this disease, the mitral valve doesn’t function as it’s supposed to, which causes some blood to leak in the wrong direction.

 The earliest signs of heart disease in dogs don’t usually appear until later in life.
 These symptoms include a persistent cough, difficulty breathing, exercise intolerance, and a decreased appetite.